csev/pg4e-docker/README.md

     bash ami/prepare.sh docker

 At this point if you are in an ECS and want to snapshot an AMI for an autoscaling group or something - do it now.
+Or perhaps take a docker snapshot to come back to this point:

+    docker commit d6c36062e38b tsugi:snap

 The rest is configuration and startup:

     cp ami-env-dist.sh  ami-env.sh